openbmc/docs/designs/remote-bios-configuration.md

 7. Update new BIOS settings (multiple attributes): Use to send the new value for particular attribute or list of attributes.
 PATCH Method - "https://<BMC IP address>/redfish/v1/Systems/system/Bios/Settings" Ex:
-   Attribute name and new value list : { "DdrFreqLimit" : 2400},"QuietBoot",0x1
+   Attribute name and new value list : { "DdrFreqLimit" : 2400},{ "QuietBoot" :
-   }
+   0x1}

 ## Alternatives Considered